-The PAR 102 also includes amendments to the reactive organic compound definition that are associated with a permit exemption (PAR 202.D.10.l).
-The following Rule 202 discussion provides more details on sources that will be impacted from the ROC definition change and the new Rule 202.D.10.l provision.
+The PAR 102 amended reactive organic compound definition includes an amended list of exempt compounds.
+The use of some of the newly-designated exempt compounds in excess of one gallon per year per stationary source will require the submittal of an application for Authority to Construct and Permit to Operate.
+The following Rule 202 discussion provides more details on sources that will be impacted from the ROC definition change and the new Rule 202.D.10.1.1 and 2 provisions.